alnacle/awesome-emulators/README.md

 * [Vita3K](https://github.com/Vita3K/Vita3K) - an experimental PlayStation Vita emulator for Windows, Linux and macOS.

 # Arcade

 ## SEGA Model3

-- [supermodel](https://www.supermodel3.com/Download.html) - aim of the Supermodel project is to develop an emulator that is both accurate and playable.
+* [supermodel](https://www.supermodel3.com/Download.html) - aim of the Supermodel project is to develop an emulator that is both accurate and playable.

 # Multiemulators

+* [higan](https://gitlab.com/higan/higan) - emulates a number of classic video-game consoles of the 1980s and 1990s, allowing you to play classic games on a modern general-purpose computer.
-- [BizHack](https://github.com/TASVideos/BizHawk) - A multi-system emulator written in C#.
+* [BizHack](https://github.com/TASVideos/BizHawk) - A multi-system emulator written in C#.
 As well as quality-of-life features for casual players, it also has recording/playback and debugging tools, making it the first choice for TASers.
-- [mame](https://github.com/mamedev/mame) - a multi-purpose emulation framework.
+* [mame](https://github.com/mamedev/mame) - a multi-purpose emulation framework.